-Ramin is a Ph.D. research assistant in Computer Science at the Institute of Computer Engineering, of TU Wien, Austria.
-He is currently a research scholar at the Massachusetts Institute of Technology (MIT) CSAIL.
+Ramin is a research scholar at the Distributed Robotics Lab (DRL) at CSAIL MIT and a Ph.D. research assistant in Computer Science at the Institute of Computer Engineering, of TU Wien, Austria.
 His primary research focus is on the development of interpretable machine learning algorithms for dynamical systems.
 Ramin has had his brain-inspired machine learning research featured at the TEDxVienna 2018 forum [link].
 Before that, he was a machine learning visiting research scholar at MIT, CSAIL.
 He co-chaired the 1st NIPS workshop on Worm’s Neural Information Processing (WNIP) at the 31st NIPS Conference, Long Beach, California, 2017.
-Ramin actively collaborates with the Distributed robotics lab at CSAIL of MIT, Institute of Science and technology (IST) Austria, Infineon Technologies, and Zimmer Group at IMP, Austria.
+Ramin actively collaborates with DRL researchers at CSAIL of MIT, Institute of Science and Technology (IST) Austria, Infineon Technologies, and Zimmer Group at IMP, Austria.
 Ramin is also a senior contributor at the OpenWorm Foundation, USA.
 He was a visiting scholar the Department of Computing at Imperial College London, working on developing deep learning solutions for behavioral modeling of dynamical systems.
 Ramin has completed an M.Sc. in Electronic Engineering at Politecnico di Milano (2015), Italy and has got his B.Sc. in Electrical Engineering – Electronics at Ferdowsi University of Mashhad (2012).